-2. Complete Human Subjects Training.
+2. Complete Human Subjects Protection Training (CITI).
 All PIs and Student PIs are required to complete CITI training.
-The IRB tracks completions.
-If you have completed training at another institution, please send a copy of your completion certificate to the IRB staff to be added to our training list.
+If you completed training at another institution, please include a copy of your completion certificate when you submit your study.

 3. Understand the IRB’s Guidelines and Procedures.

 4. Studies being reviewed under Exempt and Expedited status may be submitted at any time.
 Typical turnaround times:

 Exempt submissions are reviewed by IRB office staff.
 You will receive either an approval letter or request for revisions within approximately 1 week, although this may take longer during our busiest times (usually Mar-Apr and Oct-Nov).
 Allow a minimum of 2-3 weeks total.